doc4d/4D-NetKit/docs/Office365.md

 ```
 ### Event object

-The `event` object used with Microsoft Calendar methods includes the following properties.
-For the full list, refer to the [official Microsoft documentation](https://learn.microsoft.com/en-us/graph/api/resources/event?view=graph-rest-1.0)
+The `event` object used with Microsoft Calendar methods includes the following properties:

 | Property  |   | Type  | Description| Updatable |
 | -------- | -- | ----- | ----------------------- |-----------|